Get started

 Genome provides businesses (and personal users) with a dedicated Euro IBAN number that can be opened entirely online – no bank visits or lengthy paperwork required.
 As an electronic money institution licensed and supervised by the Bank of Lithuania, Genome ensures regulatory compliance and robust security.

-We offer Lithuanian IBANs, but they are universal when it comes to their usage for SEPA payments!
+We offer EUR IBANs, but they are universal when it comes to their usage for SEPA payments!

 One standout benefit is Genome’s multi-currency capability.
 In addition to EUR, you can add and manage accounts in various currencies – USD, GBP, PLN, CHF, JPY, CAD, CZK, HUF, SEK, AUD, and DKK – with seamless currency transfers from one account to another.
 Store funds and unlock international money transfers for your company.